k2view-academy/K2View-Academy/articles/TDM/tdm_gui/11_environment_products_tab.md

 ## Environment System Window

-The System Window holds the following settings:
+The System window holds the following settings:

 - **System Name**, select a system from the drop-down list.
 - **Data Center Name**, the Data Center where the system is physically located in the environment.
 For example, ENV1 may have CRM in NY and Billing in TX.
 Select a Data Center from the drop-down list.